SarahDal/sarahdal.github.io/_posts/2024-04-07-WilliamsCleuchPines.md

 |:--:|
 | Tall old Scots Pine trees rise out of the broadleaf trees on a steep slope. |

-They are surrounded by young Scots Pine trees, taken from the old trees themselves.
+They are surrounded by young Scots Pine trees, seedlings and cuttings grown from the old trees themselves.
 With two of the 8 having been lost in recent years, the trees are strongly protected, and are the centrepiece of a rewilding and planting project in William's Cleuch and nearby Scaup Burn valley, lead by Northumberland Wildlife Trust, with lots of detail on the [Kielder Wildwood page](https://www.nwt.org.uk/what-we-do/projects/wildwood).

 It was really magical to see the trees and be near them, often when I'm walking I wonder what the landscape here looked like 200, 500, a thousand years earlier.
 To see something survive from so long ago is very special indeed.